brian1917/workloader/README.md

 # Workloader

 ## Description
-Workloader is a tool that helps discover, label, and manage workloads in an Illumio PCE.
-Functionality includes:
+Workloader is a tool that helps manage resources in an Illumio PCE.

+## Documentation
+Each command is documented (input formats, flags, etc.) within the help menu.
+To see the list of commands run `workloader -h`.
+To see the documentation for a command run something like `workloader wkld-import -h`.

 ## Installation